 “I prefer to make it thick with lots of ice and less water so I can eat it with a spoon which makes me feel like it’s a morning cheat treat dessert,” Ramsay says.

-The Centers for Disease Control and Prevention offers up tons of healthy tips on all kinds of topics—and, yes, scientists there do believe in the ability of an apple (72 calories) to stave off unhealthy cravings while also being good for you.
+Healthy tip The Centers for Disease Control and Prevention offers up tons of healthy tips on all kinds of topics—and, yes, scientists there do believe in the ability of an apple (72 calories) to stave off unhealthy cravings while also being good for you.
+Other healthy snacks:

 • 1 cup of carrots (46 calories), or broccoli (30 calories), or bell peppers (30 calories) with 2 tablespoons of hummus (46 calories)